 1. Slow website

 Our online patience can be pretty thin.
 If a site doesn’t load within seconds, well… There’s plenty of other sites we can try which will probably load quicker.

 A slow loading website is most likely to be the main cause of a high bounce rate.

-Check your website load speed, and try to optimise this as a priority.
+Check your website load speed, and try to optimize this as a priority.

 Factors that might cause a slow load speed include: